DSSD-Madison/Leap-Eligibility-Tool/README.md

 # LEAP Eligibility Tool Project

 ## Project Overview
 The Local Energy Alliance Program (LEAP) requires the development of an eligibility tool to evaluate available incentive programs and tax rebates for users in the state of Virginia.
 [Visit this link](https://example.com) for the official write-up (MOU).

+The website is live at [https://leap-eligibility-tool.netlify.app/](https://leap-eligibility-tool.netlify.app/)
 ---

 ## Key Features